Ken Jacobs “Up the Illusion” opening reception, mini interview and the TRUE name of the “wiggle gif” format revealed.. (edit 5/2/23)

 EDIT: This post has been edited and updated with a new snapshot gallery from P-SSC Peter Marsilio as well as new video embeds from the new PSSCDDD backup video account.
 5/2/23

-The PARALLAX-SHIFT Stereo Club had a little meetup at the opening reception of a Ken Jacobs retrospective titled “Up the Illusion”, a street level, public art space exhibition located at Broadway Windows, on the corner of 10th st & Broadway in Manhattan on Wednesday April 19th.
+The PARALLAX-SHIFT Stereo Club had a little meetup at the opening reception of a Ken Jacobs retrospective titled “Up the Illusion”, at Broadway Windows, a street level, public art space exhibition located at the corner of 10th st & Broadway in Manhattan on Wednesday April 19th.

 Ken Jacobs wikipedia entry.

-The exhibition, curated by Adam Lambert, will be up for the next 7 months, if you happen to be in NYC and it is definitely worth a trip to pass by, the image below is a window map showing the titles of each piece in their respective windows.
+The exhibition, curated by Adam Lambert, will be up for the next 7 months.
+If you happen to be in NYC it is definitely worth a trip to pass by, the image below is a window map showing the titles of each piece in their respective windows.

 The reception was a super casual street party and it was a blast.
-Attendees and well wishers took up the whole corner, clamoring about on the sidewalk and passers by were stopping to check out the art and became part of the scene from about 6pm- after dusk.
+It started to get packed almost as soon as it began and it stayed that way long into the evening.
+Attendees and well wishers took up the whole corner, clamoring about on the sidewalk, peering through the windows to take in Kens work, offering congratulations and gathering in groups to catch up with old friends and to meet new ones.
+Passers by were stopping to check out the art and became part of the scene that mobbed up the corner of 10th & bway from about 6pm- after dusk.

-Ken’s work is displayed on a smattering of digital displays and CRT’s in this accessible street level artspace and even included a collection of drawings used in some of his animated videos.
+The corner of 10th & Bway is a coveted corner for creative communications of all kinds and a selection of Ken’s work is displayed on a variety of digital displays and CRT’s, each one displaying a different looped selection an even includes a collection of drawings used in some of his animated videos.

-We had the opportunity to interview Ken during this block party affair.
-He didn’t wasn’t too keen on the idea of a video interview and I didn’t want to push it and ask if an audio recording would be ok, but he was absolutely happy to answer our questions and is an extremely charming and personable man.
-We definitely made friends this evening, it was a great honor to have the chance to speak with him so casually.
+We were lucky enough to have the opportunity to speak with Ken during the party and especially to get the chance to interview him and ask questions about his work.
+He didn’t wasn’t too keen on the idea of a video interview so we chatted it up and he was very gracious to answer our questions and is extremely charming and personable man.
+It was a really great honor to have the chance to speak with him so casually and Id like to think we became friends this evening 🙂

 I of course asked him what inspired him to pursue stereo communication in the first place- and he recanted an excellent story about how he got into 3D film making.
 He told us about his university days with a painting professor named Hans Hoffman who was calling for traditional painterly techniques for creating the illusion of depth.
 Many of those techniques include what is already known to be the basic monocular cues for representing depth via monocular cues, such as colors fading and getting fuzzier and lighter into the distance, 2 & 3 point perspective, occlusion, etc… Ken was exploring the medium of film at the time and discovered it was an absolutely effective medium to literally impress depth through animation and temporal motion.
 He proposed this idea to his professor, who apparently was a devout traditionalist and rejected it, demanding him to confirm to his teaching curriculum.